BitPatty/node-buffered-file-reader/README.md

 # Buffered File Reader

-A NodeJS library for reading a file in buffered chunks, allowing you to await the processing of a chunk before reading the next one.
+A NodeJS library for reading a file in buffered chunks, allowing you to finish the processing of a chunk before reading the next one.

 ## Usage